yacubadams/DataCleaningProjectUS_Census/README.md

     if has_nan:
         print(f'Column {col} contains NaN values.')

-# we know now column Pacifi and FemalePop has nan value.
+# we know now column Pacific and FemalePop has nan value.
 # those column are the percentage, so to fill it we just need to
 # subtract from it's data counterpart